KMiller67/walmart-webscrape/README.md

 # Walmart_Webscrape
 Web scraping script using Python's BeautifulSoup package to scrape Walmart clearance electronics products, current price, old price, and the amount of the discount.
+The script will produce a .csv file with the products and corresponding information listed.

+NOTE: When I originally made the script I was able to loop through each page of the clearance electronics section and pull information for each item listed on each page.
+It appears that the HTML for the site changed a little since that time however so I had to edit the code prior to posting.
+The script still loops through each page, however it appears to only pull the first ten items from each page and I'm unsure how to fix this at this time.
+I tried using the three different HTML parsers available within the BeautifulSoup package but none of them made a difference.
+If anyone knows a solution please let me know and I'll update the script accordingly.
+Enjoy!